featurehub-io/featurehub/sdks/typescript/featurehub-eventsource-sdk/README.md

 ## Rollout Strategies and Client Context

-Starting from version 2.0.0 FeatureHub supports client and server side evaluation of complex rollout strategies that are applied to individual feature values in a specific environment.
+FeatureHub supports client and server side evaluation of complex rollout strategies that are applied to individual feature values in a specific environment.
 This includes support of preset rules, e.g. per **_user key_**, **_country_**, **_device type_**, **_platform type_** as well as **_percentage splits_** rules and custom rules that you can create according to your application needs.